CaliKane/ScriptObservatory/README.md

 v0.4:
  - Add tests for chrome extension code
  - Have robobrowser automatically report all errors while browsing sites
+ - Build a VM-based solution to sandbox the robobrowser

 Long-term:
  - Support iframes